 Chelsea Primary School's pedagogical approach to support our Whole School Instructional Models are underpinned by EDI (Explicit Direction Instruction) and MSL – you can read more below regarding these teaching methodologies.
 Chelsea PS 'signature pedagogy' of explicit instruction - an approach that involves teachers clearly showing students what to do and how to do it, rather than asking students to discover or construct information for themselves.
 EDI (Explicit Direct Instruction)

 Explicit Direct Instruction (EDI) encompasses research-based instructional practices explored by cognitive and educational researchers.
-Explicit instruct is characterised by carefully planned and sequenced lessons; clear and detailed instructions and modelling; and frequent and systematic monitoring of student progress and feedback to students.
-The pedagogy is implemented from F-6 and across all key learning areas, but with a particular focus in English and maths.
+Explicit instruction is characterised by carefully planned and sequenced lessons; clear and detailed instructions and modelling; and frequent and systematic monitoring of student progress and feedback to students.
+The pedagogy is implemented from F-6 and across all key learning areas, but with a particular focus on English and maths.
 It underpins teaching and learning practices both in the academic and wellbeing spheres.
 EDI lessons contain eight main components for success:

 Examples of engagement norms include:

 CPS Explicit Teaching Model